 - We also wish to thank the students of Prof. Heike Bungert of the Universität Münster for their help in transliterating and translating many of the chapters below.
 Iowa City and Münster students have worked together to produce polished final texts, and we hope that the translation skills gained through this collaboration will continue to serve students in their professional careers on both sides of the Atlantic.

 - We would further like to thank Ms. Sonja Thiele for her transliteration of 500+ pages of Die Deutschen von Iowa as part of her generous work on our DIYHistory collection.

-- Last, but not least, we're grateful to Ms. Katlyn Rozovics of the University of Iowa for her help in processing materials and uploading them to our "German Iowa" Digital Archive in Fall 2017.
+- Last, but not least, we're grateful to Ms. Katlyn Rozovics of the University of Iowa for her help in processing and uploading materials in Fall 2017.

-Currently, only the first six chapters are translated.
+Currently, chapters 1-9 and sections of chapter 22 are translated.
 We will be adding additional translations as they are completed.